Collision Detection and Proximity Query Packages

 To process a pair of models, the client program must explicitly call a collision procedure, passing those two models and their placements.
 Hence, RAPID does not perform n-body processing - which is the determination of which pairs of a collection of models are in contact.
 RAPID only processes a specific pair of models upon an explicit command from the client program.

-So, if you have a small or moderate number of complex polygonal models on which you (as author of the client program) are willing to make pair-processing queries explicitly, RAPID is probably the right system for you.
+If you have a small or moderate number of complex polygonal models on which you (as author of the client program) are willing to make pair-processing queries explicitly, then RAPID is probably the right system for you.

 SWIFT provides proximity queries such as intersection detection, exact and approximate distance computation, and contact determination of three-dimensional objects undergoing rigid motion.
 The allowed objects are convex polyhedra or composite objects constructed from convex pieces.